3 Weeks in Colombia Itinerary

 Getting around Colombia

-While moving within the city, you will have the traditional taxis operating.
-Apart from that, Bogota has a tram and buses, Modelling has a metro train, tram, and cable car, Cali and Cartagena have local buses.
 Plus, you can use ride-hailing apps like inDriver and Cabify.
 There is an Uber here that allows you to rent a car with a driver (although there’s been a long-standing silent war between Uber and Taxi drivers).

-Language
+Language and currency

-Spanish is the main language in Colombia.
-Going around Bogota, you will notice that most young people speak English.
-The more you move into smaller or more rural areas, it can be hard to find an English speaking local.
-Make sure to download Spanish on your Google Translate, it’s not the best, but it does the job.
+The more you move into smaller or more rural areas, it can be hard to find an English-speaking local.
+Make sure to download Spanish on your Google Translate; it’s not the best, but it does the job.

 Safety in Colombia